SalihaPopal/learning-git/README.md

-# learning-git-github
+# git-github-course

-##This repo was used to learn git from Amigoscode
+## This repo was used to learn git from Amigoscode

 https://amigoscode.com/courses/git-github